5 Signs that You're a Toxic Person

 Life isn’t always easy, but adopting a pessimistic attitude is one of the worst things you can do.
 This will be reflected in your persona and you’ll give off this feeling to others.

-Do not go without reading 7 toxic people you should avoid to be happy
+Don’t forget to read: 7 toxic people you should avoid in order to be happy

 Learn to check yourself, and don’t be afraid to discover things about you that you might not like.
 We all make mistakes, but it’s in our power to fix them.